-Does treatment of the medical condition affect behaviour or concentration?
+condition affect behaviour or concentration?

 Are there any side effects of the medication?

 Is there any ongoing treatment that is not being administered in school?
 What are the side effects?

 Any medication will be stored

-2. ROUTINE MONITORING ( Some medical conditions will require more (IF APPLICABLE) nitoring to help manage the child/ young person's condition.
+2. ROUTINE MONITORING (IF A) Some medical conditions will require monito PPLICABLE) ring to help manage the child/ young person's condition.

-[

 What monitoring is required?

 When does it need to be done?

 Does it need any equipment?

 How is it done?

 Is there a target?
+If so what is the target?